My Study Bible

 17:7 And there was a young man out of Bethlehemjudah of the family of Judah, who [was] a Levite, and he stayed temporarily there.

-17:8 And the man departed out of the city from Bethlehemjudah to temporary stays where he could find [a place] and he came to mount Ephraim to the house of Micah, as he journeyed.
+17:8 And the man departed out of the city from Bethlehemjudah to temporary stay where he could find [a place] and he came to mount Ephraim to the house of Micah, as he journeyed.

-17:10 And Micah said to him, Dwell with me, and be to me a father and a priest, and I will give you ten [shekels] of silver by the year, and a suit of apparel, and your victuals.
+17:10 And Micah said to him, Stay with me, and be to me a father and a priest, and I will give you ten [shekels] of silver by the year, and a suit of apparel, and your victuals.
 So the Levite went in.

 17:11 And the Levite was content to stay with the man ; and the young man was to him as one of his sons.